gchumillas/schema-fixer/README.md

 ### Example

-In the following example we obtain the data from an external API and ensure that it conforms to our expected format:
+In the following example we obtain the data from an external API and ensure that it conforms to the expected format:

 ```ts
 import sf from '@gchumillas/schema-fixer'